-Although to some ‘Leave ‘Em Laughing’ is an early Laurel and Hardy masterpiece, this kind of simple comedy is not to everyone’s taste, with even noted author, William K. Everson referring to the second half of the film as being “rather protracted”.
-This is in much the same way that a proportion of fans and critics complain that the bunk scene in ‘Berth Marks’ (1929) and the boot scenes in ‘Be Big’ (1931), to name but two examples, go on too long and become tedious.
+Although to some Leave ‘Em Laughing is an early Laurel and Hardy masterpiece, this kind of simple comedy is not to everyone’s taste, with even noted author, William K. Everson referring to the second half of the film as being “rather protracted”.
+This is in much the same way that a proportion of fans and critics complain that the bunk scene in Berth Marks and the boot scenes in Be Big, to name but two examples, go on too long and become tedious.

-“In ‘Leave ‘Em Laughing’ Hal Roach’s clever gag men have made use of another simple idea… The comedy is always of a broad type, at which the supercilious may, at times, sniff haughtily but at which the great majority will indulge in uproarious laughter.”
+“Stan Laurel and Oliver Hardy dole out a bountiful aggregation of laughs in this one… In ‘Leave ‘Em Laughing’ Hal Roach’s clever gag men have made use of another simple idea… The comedy is always of a broad type, at which the supercilious may, at times, sniff haughtily but at which the great majority will indulge in uproarious laughter.”

 “Stan Laurel and Oliver Hardy are the two buddies who provide the howls…Here is a brand new gag that is worked up till it pyramids one gurgle on top of another.
-A real funfest” Film Daily, 26th February 1928
+A real funfest” Film Daily, February 26th, 1928

 “These two birds get laughing gas out at the dentists and the laughs they give are many.
 Some came back the second night to see the comedy again.”
 Exhibitor’s Herald and Moving Picture World, May 5th, 1928